 In 2010, Pendleton Woolen Mills introduced our Tribute Series, paying homage to four of the American Mills that thrived during the Golden Age of Trade blankets.
 Today, we will talk about Racine Woolen Mills, known for their intricate patterns.

 In 1865, a Racine company began producing textiles under the name Blake & Company under the leadership of Lucien Blake and John Hart.
 In 1877, the company incorporated under the name of “Racine Woolen Mills—Blake & Company.”
-Racine Woolen Mills went on to become the premier producer and marketer of Native American Trade blankets.
+Racine Woolen Mills went on to become the premier producer and marketer of Trade blankets destined for commerce with Native Americans.

 Racine was well-established by 1893.
 Records show employees of 150 skilled weavers and gross sales of $300K, which was an robust amount for the day.
 Racine’s fringed shawls were produced under the “Badger State” label.
 These earliest shawls are relatively subdued by today’s standards, mostly plain with an in intricately designed border.
 Photos of these vintage shawls show the superior drape of the fabric.
 They were extremely popular with Native American women.

 Native American women in Racine’s Ribbon-pattern shawls

 Each of the companies in our tribute series has its own trademark specialty.
 Buell is known for faithful reproduction of Native American weaving patterns.
 Oregon City is famed for fanciful figural patterns and unexpected, riotous color.
 Racine Woolen Mills blankets are valued for unexpected, intense colors and intricate patterns.
 Diamonds, crescent moons, five-pointed stars, ribbon bows, compass roses, combs, waterbugs, pipes and feathers are woven with definition and clarity.
 The sheared finish of a vintage Racine blanket keeps the designs crisp and the hand smooth.